We are moving to online/phone-only worship starting March 22nd.

 Jesse Lee Meeting House

-As visible in the photos, the sun, wind, rain and snow has caused the paint to chip and peel and the weathered wood beneath will rot if left unattended.
+Our church members are pleased and proud to care for and maintain this very special church.
+But the sun, wind, rain and snow has caused the paint to chip and peel, and the weathered wood beneath will rot if left unattended.

 We invite to join our mailing list and receive emails